The ABC of RPV II: Classification of R-parity Violating Signatures from UDD Couplings and their Coverage at the LHC: Results

 For completeness, we mention an improved exclusion mass limit for $\tilde{t}_R$ from a study by CMS\,\cite{CMS:2022usq}.
 This exclusion limit is higher in comparison to the one obtained from \texttt{CM2} for $\lambda_{312}^{''}$.
-This limit can also be employed for the $\tilde{u}_R$ and $\tilde{d}_R$ squarks in the $\lam_{112}^{''}$ case and for $\tilde{b}_R$ in the $\lam_{113}^{''}$ case since the final states are exactly the same.
-These are shown in grey-hashed in Fig.\,\ref{fig:direct-lsp}. \\
+The search is inclusive in its final states, and therefore, the exclusion bound can also be translated for benchmarks with $4j$ final states where $j$ can also be a $b$-jet.
+Thus, this limit can be applied to the $\tilde{u}_R$ and $\tilde{d}_R$ squark LSPs in the $\lam_{112}^{''}$ and $\lam_{113}^{''}$ cases, for $\tilde{b}_R$ in the $\lam_{113}^{''}$ case and $\tilde{t}_R$ in the $\lam_{313}^{''}$ case.
+These are shown in gray-hashed in Fig.\,\ref{fig:direct-lsp}.
+One can expect that demanding $b$-tagged jets in final states involving $b$ quarks would give improved mass exclusions.\\

 \textbf{Slepton LSP:} Slepton LSP pair production leads to 2 leptons + 6 jets in the final state, where the jets are of any type.
 However, the lepton(s) can also be neutrinos, leading to missing transverse energy.
 Due to the leptons in the final state, the ATLAS multijet search is not sensitive to sleptons.
 Tables\,\ref{tab:nv2slep_UDD} and \ref{tab:nv3slep_UDD} present all the possible final states for the cases of a slepton LSP.
 We use the \texttt{Resummino}\,\cite{Fiaschi_2023} code to obtain the slepton pair production cross section.
 It can provide NLL cross sections for slepton pair production at $\SI{8}{\tera\electronvolt}$ and $\SI{13}{\tera\electronvolt}$ center-of-mass energies.
 With the current version of \texttt{CM2}, we find no exclusion for sleptons.
 The search \textbf{cms\_exo\_14\_014} is implemented in \texttt{CM2}, but requires same sign dileptons, which does not apply to our case.
 The CMS search \textbf{cms\_1602\_04334} at 8\,TeV LHC, implemented by us in \texttt{CM2-mod}, still provides the best sensitivity for selectrons and smuons, but is not enough to exclude any region of the parameter space.
 An update of this or a similar search at the 13\,TeV LHC might provide bounds for sleptons.